 Welcome to the Swim Across America - Houston Open Water Swim!

-The 3rd annual SAA - Houston swim will be held in Lake Houston at Alexander Deussen Park.
+The 3rd annual SAA - Houston swim will be held on October 16, 2021 in Lake Houston at Alexander Deussen Park.
 We welcome swimmers of all ages and skill levels to help us fight cancer at MD Anderson Cancer Center!

 SAA-Houston benefits MD Anderson Cancer Center and the Departments of Pediatric Oncology and Neuro-Oncology.